Moving to New York: Reception

 Critics of the single have said that "the song is upbeat and catchy".
 The Unreality Music website described the song as "one of those joyous, frenetic noise-fests".

 In the media

 The song was used in the end credits of the sitcom The Inbetweeners in the episode "Thorpe Park".

-The song has also been remixed and released as a single by trance music DJ Paul van Dyk.
+The song was remixed and released as a single by trance music DJ/producer Paul van Dyk.